 These days, 42% of B2B researchers will use their mobile phones throughout the B2B purchasing process, and 49% of B2B researchers will conduct research on their phones while at work.
 If you want to draw in these leads, you have to ensure that all of your websites and content offerings are mobile-friendly.

 In practice, this means that you have a website that is responsive to mobile devices or you create separate, simpler pages for mobile users to access.
-You don’t use Flash or large images that will take forever to load on a phone, automatically play videos on your webpage or have too many pop ups.
+You should also avoid Flash or large images that will take forever to load on a phone, autoplaying videos on your webpage, or having too many pop ups.
 Your text content, like blog posts and white papers, should be broken down into smaller paragraphs so that it’s easier to read on mobile devices.

 If you want to see how mobile friendly your site is, you can run the Mobile-Friendly Test from Google.